dotnet/training-tutorials/content/csharp/getting-started/lesson-12.md

 - [Initial Version] - Use this as a starting point when following along with the tutorial yourself
 - [Completed Version] - Includes the completed versions of all samples

+See the [Issue](https://github.com/dotnet/training-tutorials/issues/10) to claim this lesson and/or view what should be included in it.

 ## First Header

 Start the lesson here.